 Looking for advice on what to wear or what to pack for Yellowstone in summer?
-We spent four days in Yellowstone with kids at the end of July – beginning of August last year, and in this post I am sharing our experience-based tips for packing for Yellowstone in summer.
+We visited Yellowstone with kids at the end of July – beginning of August, and in this post, I am sharing our experience-based tips for packing for Yellowstone in summer.
+Find out!

 My best advice for Yellowstone in July or August is to pack summer clothing for outdoors.
 Make sure to also carry a sweater and a thin rain jacket just in case it gets colder or you get caught in the rain.